jovotech/learn-jovo/tutorials/alexa-notifications-proactive-events/README.md

 });
 ```

-For testing purposes, we use the [Jovo Webhook](https://www.jovo.tech/docs/jovo-webhook#jovo-webhook) as it is the most convenient one.
-If later on host your project on [AWS Lambda](https://aws.amazon.com/lambda/) you might use an [AWS API Gateway](https://aws.amazon.com/api-gateway/), which you point to the Lambda function and send the request to the API endpoint.
+For testing purposes, we use the [Jovo Webhook](https://www.jovo.tech/docs/jovo-webhook#jovo-webhook) as it is the most convenient one for local testing.
+If you later on host your project on [AWS Lambda](https://aws.amazon.com/lambda/), you might use an [AWS API Gateway](https://aws.amazon.com/api-gateway/) which you point to the Lambda function and send the request to the API endpoint.
 Technically it works the same for every other cloud service provider.
 You simply want to send the https request to the endpoint, where your project is hosted on.

 To test everything, simply create a new javascript file and add the code above.
 Run the code and you should receive a notification on your Alexa device.